jiangsheng/jiangsheng.github.io/docs/blogs/2005/03/trade-war-over-genetically-modified-food.rst

 .. meta::
    :description: Trade war over genetically modified food From Wikipedia, the free encyclopedia.
+The European Union and the United States have strong disagreements over the EU’s

 Trade war over genetically modified food
 ========================================